Bhutan: Military

-The Royal Bhutan Army is Bhutan's military service and is one of the weakest armed forces in the world, according to the Global Firepower survey.
+The Royal Bhutan Army is Bhutan's military service.
 It includes the royal bodyguard and the Royal Bhutan Police.
 Membership is voluntary and the minimum age for recruitment is 18.

-The standing army numbers about 16,000 and is trained by the Indian Army.
-It has an annual budget of about US$13.7 million (1.8 percent of GDP).
+As a result of a 1948 treaty that allows India to assist Bhutan with defense needs, the army is trained by India.
+It has an annual budget of about US$13.7 million (1.8 per cent of GDP).
 As a landlocked country, Bhutan has no navy.
 It also has no air force or army aviation corps.
 The Army relies on the Eastern Air Command of the Indian Air Force for air assistance.

 Human rights

 Bhutan is ranked as "Partly Free" by Freedom House.
 Bhutan's parliament decriminalised homosexuality in 2020.

 Women in Bhutan tend to be less active in politics than men due to customs and aspects of Bhutan's culture that dictate a woman's role in the household.
 This leads to a limitation of their voices in government.
 Bhutan has made steps toward gender equality by enrolling more girls in school as well as creating the "National Commission for Women and Children" (NCWC) in 2004.
 This programme was created to promote and protect women's and children's rights.
 Bhutan also elected its first female Dzongda, equivalent to a District Attorney, in 2012, and its first female minister in 2013.
 Minister Dorji Choden, chair for the National Commission for Women and Children, believes that the aforementioned programme can be used to "promote women into more leadership roles" which can then lead women to take on more active roles in their society.
 Overall there has also been a gradual increase in women in power with a 68% increase in women representation from 2011 to 2016.
+Minorities have been represented in Bhutan's government since 2008, including in the cabinet, parliament, and local government.